Non-collapsed spaces with Ricci curvature bounded from below: Introduction

 We now turn to the description of the content of this manuscript.

-Thanks to the celebrated volume convergence result by Colding \cite{Colding97}, and to its generalization to Ricci-limit spaces by Cheeger-Colding \cite{Cheeger-Colding97I}, we know that for a pointed-Gromov-Hausdorff-converging sequence of pointed Riemannian manifolds $(M_n,p_n)$ with the same dimension and Ricci curvature uniformly bounded from below, the volume of the unit ball around $p_n$ either stays away from 0 or it converges to 0.
+Thanks to the celebrated volume convergence result by Colding \cite{Colding97}, and to its generalization to Ricci-limit spaces by Cheeger-Colding \cite{Cheeger-Colding97I}, we know that for a pointed-Gromov-Hausdorff-converging sequence of pointed Riemannian manifolds $(M_n,p_n)$ with the same dimension and Ricci curvature uniformly bounded from below, the volume of the unit ball around $p_n$ either stays away from 0 (i.e.\ $\inf_n{\rm Vol_n}(B^{M_n}_1(p_n))>0$) or it converges to 0.
 Limit spaces are called \emph{non-collapsed} or \emph{collapsed} according to whether they are obtained as limits of sequences of the former or latter kind respectively.

 As it turned out from the analysis done in \cite{Cheeger-Colding96,Cheeger-Colding97I,Cheeger-Colding97II,Cheeger-Colding97III}, non-collapsed spaces are more regular than collapsed ones and it is therefore natural to look for a synthetic counterpart of this class of spaces.
 To do so we should look for an \emph{intrinsic} characterization of non-collapsed Ricci-limit spaces, i.e.\ for one which does not rely on the existence of a converging sequence having suitable properties.
-A similar definition in this direction has also been made by Kitabeppu in \cite{Kita17} (see also Remark \ref{re:Kita}).
+A work in this direction has also been done by Kitabeppu in \cite{Kita17} (see also Remark \ref{re:Kita}).

-In this direction notice that the aforementioned volume convergence result grants, as noticed in \cite{Cheeger-Colding97I}, that: a pGH-limit space $(\X,\sfd)$ of a sequence of $N$-dimensional manifolds with Ricci curvature uniformly bounded from below is non-collapsed if and only if
+Let us observe that the aforementioned volume convergence result grants, as noticed in \cite{Cheeger-Colding97I}, that: a pGH-limit space $(\X,\sfd)$ of a sequence of $N$-dimensional manifolds with Ricci curvature uniformly bounded from below is non-collapsed if and only if

 where here and in the following $\HH^N$ is the $N$-dimensional Hausdorff measure.